Skip to main content

 It’s still best to not risk eating gluten products in Europe.

-Those living with celiac disease must remain on a gluten-free diet for their entire life to avoid major health complications.
-This same restriction will apply in Europe and any other country.
-Follow your usual best practices when you’re traveling to stay safe.
+If you’re living with celiac disease, you must remain on a gluten-free diet for life to avoid major health complications.
+This same restriction will apply in Europe and other parts of the world.
+To stay safe, follow your usual eating habits when you’re traveling and eating out.

-Those who are gluten intolerant may be able to sample foods with gluten in the EU.
-This is especially true if you have a handle on what causes your gluten sensitivity.
+If you have a gluten intolerance, you may be able to sample foods with gluten in the EU.
+This is especially true if you know what causes your gluten sensitivity.

 “With gluten sensitivity, it's often occurring because something else is off in the body,” Azzaro said.
 “If the root cause is addressed, it may be possible to tolerate gluten in moderation in the future.”